Residential Solar Operations & Maintenance

 Grid Reconnections: If a PV system loses connection to the grid, reconnections ensure proper energy flow and compliance with regulations.
 This is particularly important for grid-tied systems, as prolonged disconnections could impact performance and financial benefits like net metering.

-In addition, PV systems are becoming more sophisticated, with many newer installations featuring battery storage and electric vehicle charging – both of which can increase a system’s solar panel maintenance requirements.
+In addition, PV systems are becoming more sophisticated, with many newer installations featuring battery storage and electric vehicle charging – both of which can increase a system’s solar operations and maintenance requirements.

 Sometimes, emergency system maintenance is required to correct sudden drops in solar output.
 This reactive approach normally requires that system owners regularly check their utility bill statements – or that the PV systems themselves come with in-built solar monitoring to alert their owners to deviations in energy production.
-SolarEdge monitoring is one example of a popular monitoring system commonly used for solar panel maintenance and operations.
+SolarEdge monitoring is one example of a popular monitoring system commonly used for solar operations and maintenance.

 Many residential solar customers are reactive, treating their PV systems as set-it-and-forget-it technology.
 They only intervene when solar production drops significantly.
 Many smaller businesses also adopt this approach because it’s typically cheaper and easier than paying for scheduled solar PV maintenance.